 Greenhouse automation, climate conditions monitoring and crop management: new approaches to plant cultivation

 Generally, farmers control conditions in a greenhouse manually, while IoT sensors enable them to control irrigation and set the optimal lighting remotely.
 Climate conditions monitoring empowers weather stations across fields by gathering information from the environment and sending it to the cloud tools.
-So, when enabling IoT sensors solutions, farmers can receive real-time data on humidity, temperature, lighting level, soil conditions both in greenhouses and fields.
+So, when enabling IoT sensor solutions, farmers can receive real-time data on humidity, temperature, lighting level, and soil conditions both in greenhouses and fields.

 Other IoT applications are crop management devices.
-Sensors also collect data on temperature, soil quality, humidity level, crop health.
+Sensors also collect data on temperature, soil quality, humidity level, and crop health.
 So farmers can regulate crop growth and avoid crop diseases or other factors that can harm the harvest.
 While collecting and processing data, farmers easily estimate harvest time.

 The sensors can be used separately or in combination with other solutions, like GPS, aerial, and satellite imagery.
 The complex approach is also called precision agriculture, or precision farming.
 You can learn more about it in our previous article.
 Accurate data enable farmers to decide on the amount of water and fertilizer needed by the plants.
 This approach reduces costs and minimizes environmental impacts.